Martin Kupka: Mayor of Líbeznice (2010-2021)

-Civic Democratic Party Congress

-At the 24th Congress of the Civic Democratic Party on 18 January 2014, Kupka was elected vice chairman of the party after receiving 291 votes in the election.
-In the 2014 Czech municipal elections, he led the Civic Democratic Candidate as representative of the municipality of Líbeznice.
-Since the party won the municipal elections (72.48% of votes and 11 mandates), Kupka began his second term as mayor in November 2014.
+ODS leadership (since 2014)

-At the 27th Congress of the Civic Democratic Party in January 2016, Kupka defended the post of vice chairman of the party by receiving 343 votes from 463 delegates.
-He also defended his role at the 28th Civic Democratic Party Congress in January 2018, 29th Civic Democratic Congress in January 2020, and 30th Congress in April 2022.
+At the 24th Congress of the Civic Democratic Party on 18 January 2014, Kupka was elected vice-chair of the party after receiving 291 votes.
+He defended his post at the 27th ODS Congress in January 2016, receiving 343 votes from 463 delegates, then again at the 28th ODS Congress in January 2018, 29th Civic Democratic Congress in January 2020, and 30th Congress in April 2022.

-2016—2018: Czech parliamentary and presidential elections
+2016—2020: Regional and parliamentary elections

-In the 2016 Czech regional elections, Kupka was the leader of the ODS in the Central Bohemian Region and became a regional representative.
+In the 2016 Czech regional elections, Kupka was the leader of the ODS list in the Central Bohemian Region and became a regional assembly member.

-In the 2017 Czech parliamentary election, Kupka was elected the Civic Democratic Party in the Central Bohemian Region.
-However, according to the announced results, with 4.87% votes counted and a difference of only 104 left, he was not moved from 31st place to the head of the candidate, thus leaving his potential position as a member of parliament.
-Due to his own experience with uncounted preferential votes for this candidate, preferential votes for ODS candidates believed that some ODS candidates may be unofficially elected as deputies.
-After recounting the votes on 19 November 2017, the court decided that Kupka became an MP instead of Petr Bendl.
-In the Chamber of Deputies, he served as vice-chairman of the committee for public administration and regional development with Jakub Janda and Martin Baxa.
+In the 2017 Czech parliamentary election, Kupka was included on the ODS list in the Central Bohemian Region.
+However, according to the announced results, with 4.87% votes counted, he missed out on being moved from 31st place to the top of the list by a difference of just 104 votes, and was therefore not elected.
+However, following a complaint from a voter to the Supreme Administrative Court, preferential votes for ODS candidates in approximately half the region were recounted, and at a hearing on 19 November 2017, the court declared Kupka as an MP instead of Petr Bendl.
+In the Chamber of Deputies, he served as vice-chair of the committee for public administration and regional development, with party colleagues Jakub Janda and Martin Baxa.

-In the 2018 Czech presidential election, Kupka defended the position of representative of the municipality of Líbeznice, when he led the ODS candidate.
-Later that November, he became mayor of Líbeznice.
+In the 2018 Czech municipal election, Kupka defended his position as a representative in the municipality of Líbeznice, again heading the ODS candidate list.
+In November, he became mayor of Líbeznice for a third term, before resigning in December 2021 to become Czech Minister of Transport.

-Minister of Transport of the Czech Republic

-In the 2020 Czech regional elections, Kupka was the leader of the ODS candidate in the Central Bohemian Region.
-He eventually defended the mandate of the regional representative by receiving 13,434 preferential votes.
-The same year, on 16 November, Kupka also became the first deputy governor for road infrastructure.
-He resigned from his position and became the Minister of Transport of the Czech Republic in 2022.
+In the 2020 Czech regional elections, Kupka was the ODS lead candidate in the Central Bohemian Region.
+He defended his mandate, with 13,434 preferential votes.
+On 16 November, Kupka was appointed 1st Deputy Governor for Road Infrastructure.
+He resigned from this position in January 2022 on becoming Minister of Transport of the Czech Republic.

+Minister of Transport

-In the 2021 Czech parliamentary election, Kupka ran as a member of the Civic Democratic Party as the third place candidate of the Spolu coalition in the Central Bohemian Region.
-He received 30,000 votes and defended the mandate.
-The same year, in November, Kupka became the ODS candidate for the post of Minister of Transport of the Czech Republic in Petr Fiala's cabinet.
-Later that December, President Miloš Zeman appointed him to this position at Lány Castle.
+In the 2021 Czech parliamentary election, Kupka ran for ODS as the third placed candidate on the Spolu coalition's list in the Central Bohemian Region, and eventually topped the list after receiving over 30,000 preference votes.
+In November, Kupka was nominated as Minister of Transport in Petr Fiala's cabinet, and appointed to the position the following month by President Miloš Zeman at Lány Castle.

+Leader of the Civic Democratic Party

+In 2025, Kupka announced his candidacy for the leadership of ODS, and was elected as the party's 5th leader on 17 January 2026.

 Personal life

 Kupka is married to Dana Kupková and has two children.
-He also spends his free time cycling and skiing.
+He spends his free time cycling and skiing.

+An avid listener of classical music, Kupka organised the Winter Music Festival in Jilemnice under the banner of Musical Youth while he was student.
+He was also a presenter on Classic FM radio.